cruftex/cruftex.net/source/_posts/Java-Caching-Benchmarks-Part-3.md

 for operations/s and bytes/s are same.

 Every bar chart has a confidence interval associated with it.
-This interval does not just represent the upper and lower bounds of a measured value, but it shows range of potential values.
+This interval does not just represent the upper and lower bounds of a measured value, but it shows a range of potential values.
 Confidence interval is calculated by JMH with a level of 99.9% (which means likelihood that the actual value is between the shown interval is 99.9%).